-Theory and Research into Practice Proficient (A) Benchmark (B) Emerging (C) Inadequate/ Fail As evidenced by: Evaluation and Remediation Goal 6 of 6 Students develop treatment plans and interventions consistent with their own theoretical orientation, a critical evaluation of the literature, client mental health needs and goals in counseling, diagnosis, and best practices in the profession.
-Internship Develops well integrated treatment plans that meet client mental health needs, diagnosis, and goals in counseling that is consistent with student theoretical orientation, evaluation of the literature, and best practices in the profession.
-Develops treatment plans that meet client mental health needs, diagnosis and goals in counseling.
-Consistency with theoretical orientation, evaluation of the literature and best practices in the profession adequate.
-Score: 2 Develops treatment plans that meet client needs, but inadequatel y address other areas.
-Score:1 Does not develop tx plans or develops tx plans that focus on one aspect of client and or one interventio n Score: 0 Internship Case Presentation AND Internship Evaluation Item 40 Internship Instructor Review/Refe rral to BRC or ARC
+Theory and Research Proficient (A) Benchmark Emerging Inadequate As Evaluation into Practice (B) (C) /Fail evidenced and by: Remediation Goal 6 of 6 Goal 6 of 6 Students develop treatment plans and interventions consistent with their own theoretical orientation, a critical evaluation of the literature, client mental health needs and goals in counseling, diagnosis, and best practices in the profession.
+Internship Develops well integrated treatment plans that meet client mental health needs, diagnosis, and goals in counseling that is consistent with student theoretical Develops treatment plans that meet client mental health needs, diagnosis and goals in counseling.
+Consistency with theoretical orientation, evaluation of Develops treatment plans that meet client needs, but inadequate ly address other areas.
+Score:1 Does not develop tx plans or develops tx plans that focus on one aspect of client and or one interventio n Score: 0 Internship Case Presentation AND Internship Evaluation Item 40 Internship Instructor Review/Refe rral to BRC or ARC orientation, evaluation of the literature, and best practices in the profession. the literature and best practices in the profession adequate.
+Score: 2